chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 * Make another move now (not a progress move), and add +1.
 * Take +1 momentum.

 On a weak hit, you arrive but face an unforeseen hazard or complication.
-Envision what you find (Ask the Oracle if unsure).
+Envision what you find (Ask for Inspiration if unsure).

 On a miss, you have gone hopelessly astray, your objective is lost to you, or you were misled about your destination.
 If your journey continues, clear all but one filled progress, and raise the journey’s rank by one (if not already epic).